- #1 What Remains of Edith Finch

 Windows

-Why You'll Like It: A reflective, narrative-driven walking simulator that focuses on personal history and the weight of past experiences.
+Why You'll Like It: An atmospheric, first-person walking simulator that focuses on narrative discovery and emotional resonance.

 82% matchMixed60% of 219 reviews2017